Telecom NZ did well selling its Australian AAPT business to TPG Telecom for A$450 million.

 Fewer assets, more services

-Moutter’s strategy is less about owning network infrastructure assets and more about selling mobile and broadband services.
+Moutter’s strategy is less about owning network infrastructure assets like those in the Cook Islands and more about selling mobile and broadband services.
 The delivery mechanisms are becoming less important than the products and services they enable.
 He wants to build a more competitive operation that does a better job of looking after customers.

 The AAPT picture is only one of a string of strategic moves made in the past year: